naqashnvd/RISC-V/README.md

 # RISC-V
-I have implemented Risc V using logisim
+I have implemented Risc-V using verilog